Attachment styles get too much credit for your relationship problems

 Attachment style gives you the temperature.
 Personality gives you the weather.

 Orderliness predicts the dishes fight.
 Seriously.
 When one partner scores high and the other doesn't, you get the "why can't you just put things back where they go" argument on repeat.
 It feels personal every time, but it's really just two different thresholds for chaos colliding.
+One person's brain registers an unwashed pan as a problem to solve immediately.
+The other person's brain files it under "I'll deal with it later" β and "later" might be tomorrow.

 Agreeableness predicts who brings up problems first.
 Low agreeableness isn't rudeness.
 It's a lower threshold for confrontation.
 That person will name the tension in the room while their more agreeable partner is still hoping it resolves itself.
+In practice, this means the low-agreeableness partner often gets labeled "the difficult one" even though they're the only person in the relationship willing to say what's wrong.

 Neuroticism predicts how long the tension lasts.
 High neuroticism means the emotional residue from a fight sticks around longer.
 One person has moved on by dinner.
 The other is still replaying it at midnight.
+A meta-analysis by Malouff et al. (2010) across 19 studies and over 3,800 couples found that neuroticism was the single strongest personality predictor of relationship dissatisfaction.
+Not communication skills.
+Not shared interests.
+Neuroticism.

 Openness predicts what you want your life to look like.
 High openness wants novelty, travel, new experiences.
 Low openness wants stability and predictability.
 Neither is wrong, but if you don't know where you each land, you'll keep having the same "why don't we ever do anything" vs. "why can't we just have a quiet weekend" argument.